Neverpaste-cc/neverlose-workshop-lua-dumper/README.md

 because some retarded **CHINAMAN** guinea pig leaked it :) thus we had to make it public. else this would not have happened until later this month.
 Sadly.

+as you can see, the code base is cluttered and full of random shit just sitting there waiting to be disposed of.
+We would like to refine the code but those retards didn't give us enough time to make everything perfect.
+Anyways I hope you guys had fun and happy easter!

 ## Have you told neverlose staff about this?

 Yes we have, and twice actually, but they didn't respond to us in time leading to this release